noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 11//2/2021 18:04 **Andreu** speak as usual that a lot of people are better than me.
 He is trying to change my person to force me to be a trafficker.
 He had been forced a lot of friend of mine.
 Massimo first of all.
 It's something more than a Mafia.
 With technology they change your behavior.
 It is called **SPECTRAM**.
 Its purposes is human trafficking and explotation.
 - 11/2/2021 19:10 Because I'm saying that Francesca with this slavery technology network have rebuild Fascism, Andrea just affirm: "Why you don't die?".
 Francesca always repeating: "I will kill you" and he says "You have to kill him because he speaks".
 - 11/2/2021 from 9 pm to 2 am.
 Sleep deprivation and heavy diarrhea inducted from electronic weapons.
+- 12/2/2021 11:24 A guy just say to me that because they have player behind me because I wasn't conscious now I've got to commit suicide.

 ![90KHz during stalking](http://telecomlobby.com/Images/90KHz_during_stalking.webp)